vicrucann/cherish/README.md

 ## Requirements

-The software is written on Windows 7, with QT and OpenSceneGraph libraries using OpenGL.
-It is planned to be compatible with Linux platform (e.g., Ubuntu 14.04).
+The software is written on Windows 7, with QT-5.4 and OpenSceneGraph-3.4.0 libraries using minimal CMake-2.8.11.
+It is compatible with Linux platform.
 More precise requirements will be described later.

 ## Installation